postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/forking-entities.md

 To resolve a merge conflict from a fork, do the following:

 1. Begin the merge process described in [Merging changes from a fork](#merging-changes-from-a-fork).
-1. Select **Pull the changes** for any change.
+1. Select **Pull the changes** for any conflict.

     <img src="https://assets.postman.com/postman-docs/v10/conflicts-pull-changes-v10.jpg" alt="Pull Changes"/>

 1. For each conflict, choose the version you want to include when you merge.
 Select **Keep Source** to keep the change on the parent element.
 Select **Keep Destination** to keep the change on your fork.
-You can also select the version you want to keep.
+You can also select the version you want to keep for each conflict.

     <img src="https://assets.postman.com/postman-docs/v10/conflicts-keep-source-or-destination-v10.jpg" alt="Pull Changes"/>